Divorce Off: Huma Abedin Takes Back Serial Cheater Hubby, Anthony Weiner?

 “A lot of [their] friends believe this is an illness, that he is sick.
 Huma takes it into consideration that there’s been no affair or physical contact that anybody is aware of.
 He never met [the women].”

 While Huma may forgive her husband for his behavior, that doesn’t mean everyone has.
-The couple had planned on sending their five -year-old son, Jordan to a private school downtown, but many of the parents were concerned about Weiner’s involvement.
+The couple had planned on sending their 5-year-old son, Jordan, to a private school downtown, but many of the parents were concerned about Weiner’s involvement.

 “Parents were very concerned… They didn’t want [Anthony] to be on the playground,” the family inside source explained.